 A general purpose committee is also formed when two or more individuals or entities make separate expenditures for a single product or service that supports or opposes one or more candidates or ballot measures and the total cost of the product or service is \$2,000 or more.
 For example, two individuals each pay \$1,250 for an advertisement in the local newspaper.
 The advertisement expressly opposes a county ballot measure and two state candidates.
 Since the total cost is \$2,500, the individuals who paid for the advertisement qualify as a general purpose recipient committee.
 This manual addresses the reporting requirements for committees that make payments in connection with ballot measures, candidates and other committees.
 A committee that makes payments only in connection with ballot measures should refer to Campaign Disclosure Manual 3 (Ballot Measure Committees).
-A business entity or individual that makes all political expenditures from business funds or personal funds will not qualify as a general purpose recipient committee, but may qualify as a major donor or independent expenditure committee.
-(See Campaign Disclosure Manuals 5 and 6.)

 Like other recipient committees, a multipurpose organization that qualifies as a recipient committee will be considered either a general purpose committee or a primarily formed committee.
-When making the determination as to which type of committee they qualify it qualifies as, the organization counts only its payments made for contributions and independent expenditures in California.
+When making the determination as to which type of committee it qualifies as, the organization counts only its payments made for contributions and independent expenditures in California.
 For example, if a multipurpose organization pays \$100,000 to oppose a county ballot measure and does not plan to spend any more of its funds for political purposes, the organization will qualify as a committee primarily formed to oppose a ballot measure.
 In this case, the organization should use Campaign Disclosure Manual 3 for guidance.